Reshma1KK/cmpe255-TermProject/paper.md

 ## Models to be used

 ### Logistic Regression
 Logistic regression is a supervised learning technique.
-It is used to calculate or predict the probability of a binary event occurring.
-It is used in statistical software to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.
+Logistic Regression is used in statistical software to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.
+Logistic Regression is used to calculate or predict the probability of a binary event occurring where the outcome can be either yes or no. In our case, in the dataset we are using, we need to predict based on the field values of some websites provided if the that particular website is a phishing website or a malicious one or not.
+So, the usecase in this case is again binary.
+Additionally, the training data we're using is independent of each other but at the same time can be linearly related and is of fairly large size.
+All these factors/ assumptions of the traning data are satisfied for implementing logistic regression.

 ### Random Forest Classifier
 Random Forest Classifier is used to test and train the data, a supervised machine learning algorithm.
 The main reason behind picking random forests is to overcome the problem of overfitting.
 Reducing overfitting is achieved by selecting features randomly compared to decision trees that work only using the rules generated.